All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ozempic for MASH is gaining traction as clinical evidence reveals that semaglutide, even at the diabetes-indicated doses, can meaningfully reduce liver fat, lower liver enzymes, and potentially slow the progression of this serious liver condition in patients managing both type 2 diabetes and liver disease.

-When you are managing type 2 diabetes, your liver is often under stress in ways you cannot feel.
+When you're managing type 2 diabetes, your liver is often under stress in ways you can't feel.
 More than half of all patients with type 2 diabetes also have some degree of fatty liver disease, and a substantial portion have MASH, the inflammatory form that leads to scarring and potentially serious complications.
 The question for many patients is whether the medications they take for diabetes could also be helping, or hurting, their liver.
 For Ozempic for MASH, the answer appears to be definitively helpful.

-Understanding MASH
+How MASH

 MASH occupies a dangerous middle ground in liver disease.
-It is more advanced than simple fatty liver, where fat accumulates without causing obvious harm.
+It's more advanced than simple fatty liver, where fat accumulates without causing obvious harm.
 But it precedes cirrhosis, where the damage becomes potentially irreversible.
 Think of MASH as the stage where your liver is actively being injured and your body is laying down scar tissue in response.

 The connection between type 2 diabetes and MASH runs deep.
 Both conditions are rooted in insulin resistance.
-In diabetes, insulin resistance manifests as elevated blood sugar.
+In diabetes, insulin resistance manifests as improved blood sugar.
 In the liver, the same resistance drives excess fat production, altered lipid handling, and a pro-inflammatory state that damages hepatocytes.

 These numbers mean that a diabetes medication with liver benefits addresses a massive unmet need.